THREE WAYS TO GET THE BEST BANG FOR YOUR BENEFITS BUCK

 Further Reading

-Just like most employees, most businesses start to look at ways they can cut their expenses during difficult economic times.
-One common focal point of such is employee benefits programs, especially in the area of health benefits.
-Considering that hea...
+Just like most employees, most businesses look for ways to cut expenses during difficult economic times.
+A common focal point is employee benefits, especially health benefits, since they are often the most costly part of a company's program.
+Before...

-An estimated one in five American adults, the equivalent of 4.2 percent of the adult workforce, suffers from a mental illness.
+An estimated one in five American adults—about 4.2 percent of the adult workforce—suffers from a mental illness.
 As an employee, you can use your mental health benefits to improve your life.
-Know the Law Several laws protect emplo...
+Several laws protect employees with mental health challe...